UC-SOAR/CommunicationSystemsSubmodule/README.md

 # CommunicationSystemsSubmodule
-This repository will act as the template to create all avionics software projects.
-The template will come pre-integrated with SOAR Operating Systems (SOS)
+This repository will host drivers for communication protocols such as UART drivers.